ruuffian/math-2121/Lecture 3/Lecture.md

 ## Mexican Wave

 Basically just the Wave you see at sports games.
-Key Takeaway: Nobody is directing the wave, people react to the ones on their left/right
+Note: Nobody is directing the wave, people react to the ones on their left/right